 Chimney stacks

 Repair category 2

-Notes There is evidence of damp ingress to the gable chimney.
-Chimneys are vulnerable to defect, and must be regularly inspected and maintained.
+Notes As advised, there is evidence of damp ingress to the chimney breasts.
+Defective pointing was noted to the lefthand chimney.

-Roofing including roof space Repair category 2 Notes The concrete roof tiles are affected by weathering and a general degradation in condition commensurate with age, and there is failed cement pointing to the ridge tiles and to the verges at the gable end.
-There is some moss build up on the roof.
-The majority of the roof voids are uninsulated.
-The flat roof covering is likely to have a limited life only and early renewal may be required.
+Roofing including roof space Repair category 2 Notes The concrete roof tiles are affected by weathering and a general degradation in condition commensurate with age.
+As advised, there is evidence of woodworm to the roof timbers.
+The flat roofs to the extensions are covered with a rubberoid type material, which is affected by weathering.
+Flat roofs of this type have a limited life only and early renewal may be required.
 Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.